Create Records

 Parameters

-label: The label/type for the recorddata: The data for the record as a flat objectoptions(optional): Configuration options for record creation:suggestTypes(boolean, default:true): When true, automatically infers data types for propertiescastNumberArraysToVectors(boolean, default:false): When true, converts numeric arrays to vector typeconvertNumericValuesToNumbers(boolean, default:false): When true, converts string numbers to number type
+label: The label/type for the recorddata: The data for the record as a flat objectoptions(optional): Configuration options for record creation:suggestTypes(boolean, default:true): Automatically infers data types for properties.
+Set tofalseto disable type inference and store all values as stringscastNumberArraysToVectors(boolean, default:false): When true, converts numeric arrays to vector typeconvertNumericValuesToNumbers(boolean, default:false): When true, converts string numbers to number type

 transaction(optional): A transaction object or string to include the operation within a transaction